BlockstreamResearch/scriptless-scripts/md/atomic-swap.md

 1. Each party puts their coins into a multisignature output.
 They agree on a public Schnorr signature nonce `R` for each signature that they'll eventually use to move the coins to their final destinations.
-2. A chooses a random `t`, sets `T = tG`, and produces adaptorless signatures in place of her contributions to `s`.
+2. A chooses a random `t`, sets `T = tG`, and produces a partial signatures in place of her contributions to `s`.
 Each signature uses the same `T`.
 She sends these and `T` to B.
 3. B reveals his contribution to `s` for the signature that sends his coins to A.
-4. A reveals her contribution to `s` for that signature, completing it by adapting previous adaptorless signature, and publishes it to take her coins.
+4. A reveals her contribution to `s` for that signature, completing it by adapting the partial signature, and publishes it to take her coins.
-5. Using the adaptorless signature, B learns `t` from the output of step (4), and uses it to adapt A's contribution to `s` for the signature that sends her coins to him.
+5. Using the partial signature, B learns `t` from the output of step (4), and uses it to adapt A's contribution to `s` for the signature that sends her coins to him.
 6. B adds his contribution to `s`, completing the signature, and publishes it to